David Wozny - PKI Bloke (Retired)

 A design document which incorporated Active Directory Certificate Services (ADCS) and Thales nShield Hardware Security Modules (HSMs).
 The solution had two tiers: a Root CA and four Issuing CAs, one of the Issuing CAs cross-certified with a third-party CA.

-A design document which incorporated ADCS deployed entirely on VMWare virtualisation platforms (even the Root CA).
-All CA private key material was solely protected in 'software' (no HSMs).
+A design document which incorporated ADCS deployed entirely on a VMWare networked virtualisation platform.
+All CA private key material was solely protected in software (no HSMs).

 Gemalto SafeNet HSMs Design